 FCC Farmland Values Report

-The 2017 Farmland Values Report provides an annual look at the provincial and regional land value trends across Canada – this year in price per acre.
-Find land values on our interactive map, download the report and get big picture analysis from our Ag Economics video, blog and webinar.
+The FCC Farmland Values Report provides an annual look at the regional land value trends across Canada in price per acre.
+Find land values on our interactive map, download the report and get big picture analysis from our Ag Economics team.

 Select a province or region to get the farmland values for that area.